Andrea Romano (voice director): Casting process and reputation

 Romano is "renowned for considering 250-300 actors for lead roles", according to UGO.
 She dislikes having to replace actors, which is why she values actors who are not celebrities, having commented, "Replacing a celebrity ... that's really uncomfortable."
-Romano has joked that fans can sometimes tell what she has been watching on television or in the movies by whom she casts.
+Romano has joked that fans can sometimes tell what she has been watching on television or in the films by whom she casts.
 She sometimes intentionally casts the same actors with whom she has worked previously, "because it was fun, it was good and I know they can do the job."
 Romano is known for having recording sessions with the actors recording lines in one room, rather than recording the actors' lines individually.
 She has been known for casting more famous names alongside veteran voice actors, most notably casting Mark Hamill (Luke Skywalker in Star Wars) as The Joker in Batman: The Animated Series (giving Hamill a new career as a voice actor), and regularly casts other famous guests on her shows, including Neil Patrick Harris, Weird Al Yankovic, William H. Macy, Paul Reubens, Shaquille O'Neal, James Hong, Dakota Fanning and Bernadette Peters on various shows, as well as Senator Patrick Leahy (a lifelong Batman fan) on Batman: The Animated Series, among other famous guests.

 Her reputation includes Wired's Ken Denmead's description of Romano as an "iconic voice director".
 UGO refers to her as "arguably the best known casting/dialogue director on the animation scene today."

 Wil Wheaton, an actor and voice actor whom Romano has worked with, has said: "I owe Andrea my whole animation career", after she cast him in The Zeta Project and Teen Titans.